WHEN is your child too sick for school?

 RASH

 Any skin rash of unknown cause is considered contagious, especially with fever and itching.
-To return to school the rash must be gone, or you must present a medical excuse stating that the rash is not contagious.
+Your child can return to school when a healthcare provider says it's okay.